PS4 review - is it the next-gen console for you?

 CPU: 8-core AMD Jaguar CPU, Graphics: 800MHz Radeon GPU with 18 Compute Units Memory: 8GB GDDR5, Storage: 500GB hard disk, Blu-ray drive

 The PS4 is an incredibly sleek piece of kit.
-The raked front and back make it seem like a solid slab of technology hewn from a larger piece.
-The mix of matt and gloss areas succeeds in looking classier than an either an all-matt or all-gloss finish would have.
-As plastic boxes go, this is among the best looking we've seen.
+The raked front and back with its mix of matt and gloss finishes look far classier than an either an all-matt or all-gloss design and, as plastic boxes go, this is among the best-looking we've seen.

 The PS4 is a smart-looking piece of kit and, despite it having PC-related components inside, it looks nothing like a PC

-A recessed central gully contains the slot-loading drive and twin front USB3 ports, while a line bisecting the console the other way integrates the power and eject buttons and a strip of light that lets you know the console's power status and can provide notifications.
-We like the look, but we'd rather have had proper buttons that click in when you touch them.
+A recessed central gully contains the slot-loading disc drive and twin front USB3 ports, while a line bisecting the console the other way integrates the power and eject buttons and a strip of light that lets you know the console's power and notification status.
+We like the look, but we'd prefer proper buttons that click in when you touch them.

 There's not much in the way of ports at the back, but there's plenty of venting

 Placed horizontally it's practically silent when idling, which is good for Blu-ray playback or streaming TV.
 However, it does pick up considerably when playing a game, and even more so when navigating the main menu while a game ran in the background.
 It's notably louder than the Xbox One and we couldn't help but be a little disappointed, as you'll want to keep it as far away from you as possible when gaming.
 Position it upright and the fan noise increases further still, so best to keep it lying down somewhere with good air flow.